Paleolithic religion: Cave art

 Shamanism is another popular explanation.
-The caves would as such represent entrances to the spiritual realm in which one can communicate with spiritual beings.
-Many of the animals depicted in cave art are not depicted as hunted, as part of hunting magic.
-Their depictions would serve to give the shaman their strength and traits to help him during his hallucination, when he would communicate with the supernatural powers.
+The caves would, as such, represent entrances to the spiritual realm, where one can communicate with spiritual beings.
+Many of the animals depicted in cave art are not described as hunted, but as part of hunting magic.
+Their depictions would give the shaman strength and traits to help him during his hallucinations, when he would communicate with supernatural powers.
 The half-animal, half-man depictions, as for example the Trois-Frères sorcerer, would represent the Lord of Animals.
 Depictions of women in cave art suggests their participation in these rituals, perhaps through dance accompanied by music.

 Portable art

-Kozlowski saw animal carvings as connected to hunting magic, aimed at increasing success.
+Kozlowski saw animal carvings as connected to hunting magic, intended to increase success.
 Especially interesting are the Venus figurines.
-They are figurines of women, with accentuated curves, either naked or partly dressed, wearing necklaces, bracelets or tattoos, and without a face.
+They are figurines of women, with accentuated curves, either naked or partially dressed, wearing necklaces, bracelets, or tattoos, and without faces.
 They are present from the Pyrenees to the Don river.

 They could have represented fertility goddesses, connected to giving and protecting life, as well as with death and rebirth.
 Other explanations see these figurines as pornography, auto-portraits or depictions of important women in the tribe.
-They may have symbolized the hope for prosperous and well-nourished communities.
+They may have symbolized hope for prosperous, well-nourished communities.

-The Löwenmensch figurine is a sculpture of a human with a lion's head dated to 35,000 – 40,000 years old.
+The Löwenmensch figurine is a sculpture of a human with a lion's head, dated to 35,000 – 40,000 years old.
 It may have represented a deity.

 Burials and pigment use

-Based on the grave goods found beside the deceased, upper paleolithic burials are undoubtedly evidence of spirituality and religiousness.
-Pigments of various kinds are found in great amounts in various sites across Europe.
+Based on the grave goods found alongside the deceased, Upper Paleolithic burials are undoubtedly evidence of spirituality and religious practice.
+Pigments of various kinds are found in abundance at numerous sites across Europe.
 The graves best illustrating this are described below: